srsapireddy/OpenLANE_EDA/README.md

 ![core](https://github.com/srsapireddy/Images/blob/main/2.PNG?raw=true) </br>
 Other details </br>
   * Foundry – Place where the chips get manufactured. </br>
-  * IP (Intelligent Properties) – An Intellectual Property (IP) core in Semiconductors is a reusable unit of logic or functionality or a cell or a layout design that is normally developed with the idea of licencing to multiple vendor for using as building blocks in different chip designs. </br>
+  * IP (Intelligent Properties) – An Intellectual Property (IP) core in Semiconductors is a reusable unit of logic or functionality or a cell or a layout design normally developed with the idea of licensing to multiple vendors for use as building blocks in different chip designs. </br>
   * Macros – Digital logic blocks </br>
   * RISC-V Instruction Set Architecture </br>
   * ISA – The way we interact with computers.</br>